 We’ll start with the Big Guy.

 The person the religion is actually named after remains a shadowy figure, historically.
 He wrote nothing.
 Everything we think he said comes to us filtered through the Gospels, which aren’t totally useless as a historical source, but unbiased veracity wasn’t their purpose.
 Jesus as the founding figure of a religion (and as an observant Jew, he would probably be very surprised to know he had founded a new religion) was and remains an empty vessel into which can be poured any number of variations and interpretations.
 Jesus as a historical figure is almost non-existent.
 Non-religious primary sources that mention him can be counted on the fingers of one hand.
-Books on the “historical Jesus” are innumerable and I have read a few (and started to read many others), but all seem to equivocate and obfuscate because actual historical evidence is just so scant.
+Books on the “historical Jesus” are innumerable and I have read a few (and started to read many others before giving up in frustration), but all seem to equivocate and obfuscate because actual historical evidence is just so scant.

 In Zealot, Aslan confronts the problem of a lack of material head-on, admitting there isn’t much to work with, and keeping the book short and on point.
 He theorizes, with logical supporting evidence, that Jesus was a political radical, heavily involved in the protests and upheavals that were rampant in Judea at that time.
 Judea was an unstable, occupied territory — a powder keg — and the Roman Empire had its hands full keeping a lid on the unrest that was constantly threatening to boil over.
 The historical Jesus (or Yeshua, as he would have known himself in his own language — “Jesus” is Greek) was most likely a bit of a scrapper.
 If he were really the doe-eyed, mellow “Prince of Peace” that Paul concocted to sweeten the religion for the European gentiles, he probably wouldn’t have been arrested and executed as an enemy of the state with such summary haste.